 - Behavioral indicators

 Indicators are determined by user behavior on the internet.
 For example, we assume that a user drives a car if they have created driving routes in Yandex.Maps or have Yandex.Navigator installed on their device.
+Visits to businesses are detected from the user geolocation data.

 Indicate what interests the users that you want to see your ads have.
 Interests are determined based on visited sites and the topics of search queries.
 You can't join more than three interest sets using the “AND” operator in your profile.
 You can't join more than 10 interests using the “OR” operator in the same set.